Pearls Before Swine by Stephan Pastis for June 16, 2023

 34. The rings

-Liam Astle Premium Member 11 months ago
+Liam Astle Premium Member over 1 year ago

 Rat is right.
 I tried reading ‘Ulysses’ and I just couldn’t finish reading it.
 I think the worst part about it is that you don’t know where conversations start and end.